dfujim/bfit/README.md

 * **File Details**
     * File inspector.
 Use this to quickly view the contents and parameters of a given run.
 Use `return` to fetch and `ctrl+return` to quickly draw.
 * **Fetch Data**
     * Fetch many data files for quick superposition and to set up fitting routines.
 Data fetched here will be fitted on the next tab.
-See help for hotkey details.
 * **Fit Data**
     * Fit the fetched data, and set fitting parameters.
-* **View Fit Results**
     * View the fit parameters and draw as functions of each other.